 You have full control over the property until you die.
 You can, for example, sell it or name a different beneficiary at any time.

 Probate is not necessary in California for assets with a “payable-on-death” (POD) designation.
-Such assets include bank accounts, retirement accounts, and savings account.
+Such assets include bank accounts, retirement accounts, and savings accounts.

 These assets avoid probate because the moment you die, ownership transfers to a named beneficiary.
 As with transfer-on-death arrangements, though, the beneficiary has no right to any money until you pass away.
 You retain full control over the assets.